privacybydesign/pbdf-website/pages/en/irma-verifier.md

 [To the top](#top)

 ### <a name="software"></a>2.
-How do I integrate IRMA software in my webpage?
+How do I integrate Yivi software in my webpage?

-All software for verification of IRMA attributes is open source and freely [available](https://credentials.github.io/) to everyone.
+All software for verification of Yivi attributes is open source and freely [available](https://credentials.github.io/) to everyone.
 There are several ways to deploy this software.